algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 #### 1. Introduction:
 - A. Brief history of Pac-man :

+    Pac-Man is a game that was <ins>created by Namco and directed by Toru Iwatani.</ins> The project started in 1970s and was implemented in an arcade in 1980 with the name of <ins>“Puck Man”.</ins> Then the name of the game was changed for the one we all know nowaday when it was imported into the US, after that Pac-Man started to become popular.

 - B. Description of Pac-man as a game :

 #### 2. Objective:
 - A.Replicate classic Pac-Man in x86 assembly:

 - B. Enhance randomness and scores system

 #### 3. Personas